getreu/tp-note/doc/source/tp-note--manpage.md

 template extracts the first line of the clipboards content and inserts it into the header's '`title:`' field.
 Then, it copies the entire clipboard content into the body of the document.
-However, if desired or necessary, it is possible to modifiy all templates in _Tp-Note_'s configuration file.
+However, if desired or necessary, it is possible to modify all templates in _Tp-Note_'s configuration file.
 Note, that not only the note's content is created with a template, but also its filename: The '`tmpl_clipboard_filename`' filename template concatenates the current date, the note's title and subtitle.